Auto-Enrolment in Ireland: An Employer Guide

 What is auto-enrolment?

-November 2024 – Auto-enrolment is a new occupational pensions regime that will introduce mandatory retirement savings requirements for the first time in Ireland.
-It is set to be introduced from 30 September 2025.
+29 April 2025 – Auto-enrolment is a new occupational pensions regime that will introduce mandatory retirement savings requirements for the first time in Ireland.
+It will be introduced from 1 January 2026.

 The aim of auto-enrolment is to substantially increase the number of employees who are currently saving for their retirement.
 The Government has estimated that approximately 800,000 new pension savers will be created.